Agenda

 But Usnea’s image is not the only one that contains a tree.
 There is one on Nina’s painting, too.
 Behind Haliax there is an image of another tree that is described as ‘bare’, and bare does not mean dead.

 Placing such an image in the background is a plot device used in faen plays to warn the audience that things will not end well.
-This Faen custom dictates that the artist, and therefore the person who actually created this urn, was influenced by the Faen traditions and most likely was fae themselves suggesting this urn will be a work of grammarie.
+This Faen custom dictates that the artist, and therefore the person who actually created this urn, was influenced by the Faen traditions and was more than likely a fae themselves suggesting this urn will be a work of grammarie.
 I believe that this tree is the real reason why the pot is so important in the first place.
 The oracle is meant to be a secret.
-The Sithe are nothing Kvothe had heard of before, he had no reason to of, their task is to prevent anyone from gaining access to this secret, which means that they only ever deal with faen trespassers and mortals are not even supposed to know of it’s existence.
-Kvothe found nothing in his library search to warn him exactly what he was facing except for possibly one obscure reference to an oracle.
-Stories of a winning a leaf from a magical singing wishing tree over the stormwal in the Tahl might offer a hint but really only deflect any idle curiosity about this most secret of secrets… although all stories Do have a grain of truth in them.
+The Sithe are nothing Kvothe had heard of before, he had no reason to have any knowledge of faen phenomena.
+Their task is to prevent anyone from gaining access to this secret oracle, which means that they only ever deal with faen trespassers and mortals are not even supposed to know of it’s existence.
+Kvothe found nothing in his library search to warn him exactly what he might be facing except for possibly one obscure reference to an oracle.
+Stories of a winning a leaf from a magical singing wishing tree over the stormwal in the Tahl might offer a hint but really they would only deflect any idle curiosity about this most secret of secrets… although of course all stories Do have a grain of truth in them.
 Our Vintish historian may have mentioned this tree oracle rumour in his book, Three chapters on faeries he wrote, one of them all about Felurian.
-We also have songs about white riders and that means the Sithe, and songs of grey ladies could possibly be about Grey Dalcenti, yes, but there is no explicit mention of any talking trees.
-Nobody in far talks about it, ever!
+We also have songs about white riders and that means the Sithe, and songs of grey ladies could possibly be about Grey Dalcenti, yes, but there was clearly no explicit mention of any talking trees.
+Nobody in fae talks about it, ever!
 It would be like someone spitting poison in your ear.
-So Kvothe’s picture of the Mauthern pot is probably the only image of it in existance, and some important folk would want to keep such things a secret.
-The only thing left to add is that this urn could just possibly be a funeral urn and so contain someones ashes but that's just an idle thought so I shall wind this piece up instead with a rundown of our completed and definitive list.
+So Kvothe’s picture of the Mauthern pot is probably the only image of it in existance, and some important folk would want to keep any such things a secret.
+The only thing left to add is that this urn could just possibly be a funeral urn and so contain someones ancient ashes which could provide a sympathetic link to some past persons power, but that's just an idle thought so I shall wind this piece up instead with a rundown of our completed and definitive Chandrian list.

 Haliax-Alaxel > Shadow hamed > Male